 Where did the inspiration come from?

-The earliest memory I have with papercraft is when my mum showed me how to make an origami paper ball.
-Since then I have always been trying to make different things with this simple materials.
+The earliest memory I have of papercraft is when my mum showed me how to make an origami paper ball.
+Since then I have always been trying to make different things with these simple materials.

 Have you always been interested in arts and crafts?

 I have always been interested in making things.
 I studied art at high school in Hong Kong and then moved to London to do a degree at Central St. Martins.
 As a paper florist, I get a lot of satisfaction from the creative process, from beginning to end, and that applies to anything from cooking a meal to knitting a scarf.

 Has Japanese art had a significant impact on you and your work?
 If so, are there any artists you’d recommend that we check out?

 Japanese flower arrangement IKEBANA is a great influence on my work.
 In contrast to the western habits of casually placing flowers in a vase, ikebana aims to bring out the inner qualities of flowers and other live materials and express emotion.
 I’d recommend taking a look at the work of florist Azuma Makoto.

 What’s your favourite piece that you’ve ever made?

 Hanging floral display for Dumpling Heart supper club.

 Are you working on anything exciting at the moment?